efe-efe/reactics/About.md

 ## Reactics

-Reactics is a tactics games created entirely with React and using Dota Tools Framework as a backend service.
+Reactics is a tactics games created entirely with React and using Dota Tools Framework as a Assets source and as a backend service.

 ## Gameplay